 - While on vacation, unplug the garage door opener, which renders remotes unusable and is an optional accessory to most openers.

-- If the opener doesn’t include rolling-code technology, which changes access codes each time the opener is used to prevent code grabbing, be sure to change the manufacturer’s standard access codes on the opener and remote control, or consider investing in a newer model with more safety and security features that are now standard.
+- If the opener doesn’t include rolling-code technology, which changes access codes each time the opener is used to prevent code grabbing, be sure to change the manufacturer’s standard access codes on the opener and remote control.
+Also, consider investing in a newer model with more safety and security features that are now standard.

-- Home invaders are now gaining access to the home by stealing the garage door opener or car.
-Don’t leave the remote control in the car or with a parking attendant.
+- Home invaders are now gaining access to homes by stealing the garage door opener or car.
+This means you shouldn’t leave the remote control in your car or with a parking attendant.
 Instead, use a key chain remote and lock the entry to your home, especially if your opener is programmed to your car.